-CHALLENGE D. Maritime clusters in the Mediterranean GOAL ACTION D1.
-From traditional maritime economic to blue growth activities D1.1 Establish strategies to encourage and facilitate cluster development in the Mediterranean area, particularly addressing innovative green technologies, through cooperation between local small and medium enterprises, large companies, scientific institutes and innovative players, integrating them (from an economic and productive point of view) within the broader supply chain D1.2 Promote public-private partnerships to overcome the obstacles to the flourishing of new activities e.g. in emerging markets, such as, offshore wind, mineral resources in the high seas, biotechnologies, coastal ecological engineering, satellite data services through federation of actors research/industry, increasing visibility, international representation D1.3 Develop economic studies to identify the specialization of different areas and regional clusters and highlight more productive and sustainable activities D1.4 Establish innovative methodologies to assess the impacts of different programmes and actions on the evolution of maritime sectors and economy D.1.5 Encourage existing structured maritime clusters to prioritize activities, generating blue growth outputs D2.
+CHALLENGE D. Maritin ne clusters in the Mediterranean GOAL ACTION D1.
+From traditional maritime economic to blue growth activities D1.1 Establish strategies to encourage and facilitate cluster development in the Mediterranean area, particularly addressing innovative green technologies, through cooperation between local small and medium enterprises, large companies, scientific institutes and innovative players D1.2 Promote public-private partnerships to overcome the obstacles to the flourishing of new activities e.g. in emerging markets, such as, offshore wind, mineral resources in the high seas, biotechnologies, coastal ecological engineering, satellite data services through federation of actors research/industry, increasing visibility, international representation D1.3 Develop economic studies to identify the specialization of different areas and regional clusters and highlight more productive and sustainable activities D1.4 Establish innovative methodologies to assess the impacts of different programmes and actions on the evolution of maritime sectors and economy D2.
 Mediterranean Blue start-ups D2.1 Favour incubators and connect startups, investors, accelerators, entrepreneurs, corporate networks, universities for increasing innovative blue ecosystems

-CHALLENGE E. Governance of maritime space and marine resources in the Mediterranean

-Mediterranean GOAL ACTION E1.
-Strengthen synergies among science, industry, policy-makers and society E1.1 Develop participatory approaches to take decisions by improving the dialogue with civil society, considering its importance (e.g. awareness, inputs, transparency, participation, consensus and support) and its specific technicalities (e.g. engagement at local level, language, ambassadors) E1.2 Support Maritime Spatial Planning and Integrated Coastal Zone Management through research on multi-level governance and management of multi-stakeholder processes, improving the dialogue with civil society E1.3 Take full consideration of long-lasting effects of historical human interventions on coastal systems ranging including river diversions, digging of canals, construction of hard structures for coastal defence, landfills with toxic materials and spread pollution through time (now buried in sediment column) E1.4 Provide scenarios of environmental change, investigating the impacts on biodiversity and ecosystems goods and services, of alternative socioeconomic development pathways, policy options and blue growth scenarios E2.
+CHALLENGE E. Governa ance of maritime space and marine resources in the Mediterranean GOAL ACTION E1.
+Strengthen synergies among science, industry, policy-makers and society E1.1 Develop participatory approaches to take decisions by improving the dialogue with civil society, considering its importance (e.g. awareness, inputs, transparency, participation, consensus and support) and its specific technicalities (e.g. engagement at local level, language, ambassadors) E1.2 Support Maritime Spatial Planning and Integrated Coastal Zone Management through research on multi-level governance and management of multi-stakeholder processes, improving the dialogue with civil society E1.3 Take full consideration of long-lasting effects of historical human interventions on coastal systems ranging including river diversions, digging of canals, construction of hard structures for coastal defence, landfills with toxic materials and spread pollution through time (now buried in sediment column) E1.4 Provide scenarios of environmental change, investigating the impacts on biodiversity and nature's benefits to people, of alternative socioeconomic development pathways, policy options and blue growth scenarios E2.
 Effective maritime spatial planning in the Mediterranean E2.1 Improve the knowledge on the land-sea nexus to properly address planning, considering co-existence of coast and sea uses and environmental objectives; particular emphasis should be placed on substantially improving the connection between marine traffic with port location/activities and the main supply chains on land (train and free-way networks as well as water ways where appropriate) E2.2 Develop coastal ecological engineering solutions and measures taking into account also pressures derived from economical drivers on land E2.3 Define and study approaches and tools to identify the trade- offs between ecological dynamics and socio-economic needs, taking into account marine ecosystems goods and services and their environmental, economic and social value, in order to inform and improve adaptive planning and management scenarios E2.4 Use integrated decision tools to select appropriate sites for offshore installations, to ensure that they meet energy and environmental requirements